Looking to really reduce your AR double-tap times?

 What about using the lighter semi-auto BCG?

-It’s only slightly less weight at 10 oz and change compared to the FA of 11.5 oz…while the ones we’re going to talk about go down to the 5 oz range.
+It’s only slightly less weight at 10 oz and change compared to the FA of 11.5 oz…while the ones we’re going to talk about are getting down to the 5 oz range.

 How Do You Lower the Mass of BCG’s?